Negative mass: Gravitational interaction of antimatter

-Experimentation

-Physicist Peter Engels and a team of colleagues at Washington State University reported the observation of negative mass behavior in rubidium atoms.
-On 10 April 2017, Engels' team created negative effective mass by reducing the temperature of rubidium atoms to near absolute zero, generating a Bose–Einstein condensate.
-By using a laser-trap, the team were able to reverse the spin of some of the rubidium atoms in this state, and observed that once released from the trap, the atoms expanded and displayed properties of negative mass, in particular accelerating towards a pushing force instead of away from it.
-This kind of negative effective mass is analogous to the well-known apparent negative effective mass of electrons in the upper part of the dispersion bands in solids.
-However, neither case is negative mass for the purposes of the stress–energy tensor.

-Some recent work with metamaterials suggests that some as-yet-undiscovered composite of superconductors, metamaterials and normal matter could exhibit signs of negative effective mass in much the same way as low-temperature alloys melt at below the melting point of their components or some semiconductors have negative differential resistance.

 In quantum mechanics

 In 1928, Paul Dirac's theory of elementary particles, now part of the Standard Model, already included negative solutions.
 The Standard Model is a generalization of quantum electrodynamics (QED) and negative mass is already built into the theory.

-Morris, Thorne and Yurtsever pointed out that the quantum mechanics of the Casimir effect can be used to produce a locally mass-negative region of space–time.
+Morris, Thorne and Yurtsever pointed out that the quantum mechanics of the Casimir effect can be used to produce a locally energy-negative region of space–time.
 In this article, and subsequent work by others, they showed that negative matter could be used to stabilize a wormhole.
 Cramer et al. argue that such wormholes might have been created in the early universe, stabilized by negative-mass loops of cosmic string.
 Stephen Hawking has argued that negative energy is a necessary condition for the creation of a closed timelike curve by manipulation of gravitational fields within a finite region of space; this implies, for example, that a finite Tipler cylinder cannot be used as a time machine.